UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

 Recent Regulatory Updates:

-- As of September 2024, Executive Council Resolution No. (49) of 2024 regulates healthcare activities and professions in Dubai, including special development zones and free zones.
+- Executive Council Resolution No. (49) of 2024 governs the regulation of healthcare activities and professions in Dubai, including special development and free zones, as of September 2024.

 KEY GOVERNMENT ENTITIES AND THEIR ROLES